 Twyla's professional development in crime analysis was swift.
 She became MACA's Treasurer after serving in the field for less than a year, joined the Certification Committee of the International Association of Crime Analysts in 2001, began teaching for the IALEIA/NWC3 "Fundamentals of Intelligence Analysis" course in 2004, and was a frequent speaker at MACA meetings and conferences.
 As such, she helped educate dozens of analysts working in the field today.

 Twyla passed away in 2008 after an illness and left behind her husband Pablo and two sons, Daniel and Gabriel.
 Twyla also left behind hundreds of colleagues who will always be inspired by her intelligence, her passion for service to her community and profession, and her commitment to education and professional development.
 In that spirit, we are pleased to provide the annual Alvarez Award for Professional Development.

 This program started with a very generous award made by a donor who wanted Twyla's positive impact in the field of crime analysis to live on.
-Scholarship winners will receive free conference tuition from the association and four nights of lodging at the conference venue if needed.
+Scholarship winners will receive free conference tuition and four nights of lodging at the conference.

 Previous Twyla Alvarez Scholarship Winners: